Jimbo994/project_rushhour/README.md

 Usage
 ---

-The "rushhour.py" file contains a a general purpose Vehicle and Board class.
-And also acts as a script that accepts command line arguments to choose the wanted algorithm and problem.
+The "rushhour.py" file contains a general purpose Vehicle and Board class.
+It also acts as a script that accepts command line arguments to choose the wanted algorithm and problem.
 Problems are provided in the problems directory.<br>
 rushhour.py can be run with:
 ```